TahaNaqv/Aeroscraper-Solana/TEST_FIX_SUMMARY.md

 ## Root Cause

-`protocol-test-utils.ts` had **outdated initialization code** that didn't match the current contract interfaces, while `protocol-simple-test.ts` had the correct implementation.
+`protocol-test-utils.ts` had **incorrect initialization parameters** that didn't match the current contract interfaces.
+The issues were:
+1. Protocol init: Missing `stableCoinCodeId`, wrong field name `feeHelperAddr` → should be `feeDistributorAddr`
+2. Oracle init: The struct form `{ oracleAddress: ... }` was actually correct (original code had this right)
+3. Fees init: Passing unnecessary parameters when it expects none

 ## Fixes Applied